RichTeaMan/combine-derby/readme.md

 A disappointingly literal take on COMBINE for the [Bevy game jam](https://itch.io/jam/bevy-jam-2).

-This project has been reincarnated as a [Godot project](https://github.com/RichTeaMan/combine-derby).
+This game has been reincarnated as a [Godot project](https://github.com/RichTeaMan/combine-derby).

 ## Running